[HISTORY: Adopted by the Mayor and Council of the Borough of Glassboro 3-22-2005 by Ord. No. 05-13. Amendments noted where applicable.]

-It shall be unlawful for any peddler, solicitor, vendor or transient merchant to do business within the Borough of Glassboro without first obtaining a license from the Borough.
-It shall also be unlawful to sell or dispose of, or offer to sell or dispose of, any merchandise or services to be rendered in the future or to take orders for any merchandise or services to be delivered in the future, within the Borough of Glassboro, except during the hours of 9:00 a.m. and 5:00 p.m.
-Monday through Saturday, local time.
+It shall be unlawful for any peddler, solicitor, mobile food vendor or transient merchant to do business within the Borough of Glassboro without first obtaining a zoning permit, followed by obtaining a mercantile license, and then a permit filed with the Chief of Police.
+It shall also be unlawful to sell or dispose of, or offer to sell or dispose of, any merchandise or services to be rendered in the future or to take orders for any merchandise or services to be delivered in the future, or engage in any form of the business of vending within the Borough of Glassboro between 9:00 p.m. and 7:00 a.m., local time, or outside of the established hours of operation associated with the principal use.
 No one shall be permitted to solicit or canvass on Sunday.

 Except as provided in § 357-4, any person claiming an exemption from the license required by this chapter under state or federal law will not be allowed to do business in the Borough unless at least 10 working days before beginning business activity:

 They submit sufficient proof of their eligibility for exemption.

 They complete the application process as otherwise required by this chapter in order that they may be identified and regulated as allowed by law.

 They appear of good character as evidenced by lack of criminal convictions for crimes of theft, fraud, burglary or the like.